hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 girl, Maurvi, with whom you went out yesterday, has just passed away from burns she sustained this morning.
 Our father was called by the other specialist to look into the matter.”
 Jhilleeka: “That is such a terrible coincidence.
-So glad that you made it alive\! ” Vrishchika:
+So glad that you made it alive! ” Vrishchika:
 “That does not seem like coincidence: Lootika do you suspect bahānāmati?”
-Lootika in a weak voice: “Vrishchika you are brilliant\!
+Lootika in a weak voice: “Vrishchika you are brilliant!
 That is what it is.
 This was indeed the saṃgrāma the ascetic was talking about.
-I am sure our mother heard it wrong; it was supposed to be sūnā not snuṣā.”
+I am sure our mother heard it wrong; it was supposed to be sūnānot snuṣā.”
 Varoli: “We could test the hypothesis if we could get hold of a bit of your slippers.”
 Lootika was feeling the sedative pull her back into somnolence.
 She muttered: “Check if Somakhya is still alive.
 If yes, please tell him about it right away….”
 She mumbled some more words that they could not catch and closed her eyes.